A Petri Dish for Histopathology Image Analysis: Abstract

 \section{Abstract}

-With the rise of deep learning, there has been increased interest in using neural networks for histopathology image analysis, a field that investigates the properties of biopsy or resected specimens that are traditionally manually examined under a microscope by pathologists.
-In histopathology image analysis, however, challenges such as limited data, costly annotation, and processing high-resolution and variable-size images create a high barrier of entry and make it difficult to quickly iterate over model designs.
+With the rise of deep learning, there has been increased interest in using neural networks for histopathology image analysis, a field that investigates the properties of biopsy or resected specimens traditionally manually examined under a microscope by pathologists.
+However, challenges such as limited data, costly annotation, and processing high-resolution and variable-size images make it difficult to quickly iterate over model designs.

-Throughout scientific history, many significant research directions have leveraged small-scale experimental setups as \textbf{petri dishes} to efficiently evaluate exploratory ideas, which are then validated in large-scale applications.
-For instance, the Drosophila fruit fly in genetics and MNIST in computer vision are well-known petri dishes.
-In this paper, we introduce a \textbf{m}inimalist \textbf{hist}opathology image analysis dataset (\textbf{MHIST}), an analogous petri dish for histopathology image analysis.
-MHIST is a binary classification dataset of 3,152 fixed-size images of colorectal polyps, each with a gold-standard label determined by the majority vote of seven board-certified gastrointestinal pathologists.
-MHIST also includes each image's annotator agreement level.
-As a minimalist dataset, MHIST occupies less than 400 MB of disk space, and a ResNet-18 baseline can be trained to convergence on MHIST in just 6 minutes using approximately 3.5 GB of memory on a NVIDIA RTX 3090.
-As example use cases, we use MHIST to study natural questions that arise in histopathology image classification such as how dataset size, network depth, transfer learning, and high-disagreement examples affect model performance.
+Throughout scientific history, many significant research directions have leveraged small-scale experimental setups as \textbf{petri dishes} to efficiently evaluate exploratory ideas.
+In this paper, we introduce a \textbf{m}inimalist \textbf{h}istopathology image analysis dataset (\textbf{MHIST}), an analogous petri dish for histopathology image analysis.
+MHIST is a binary classification dataset of 3,152 fixed-size images of colorectal polyps, each with a gold-standard label determined by the majority vote of seven board-certified gastrointestinal pathologists and annotator agreement level.
+MHIST occupies less than 400 MB of disk space, and a ResNet-18 baseline can be trained to convergence on MHIST in just 6 minutes using 3.5 GB of memory on a NVIDIA RTX 3090.
+As example use cases, we use MHIST to study natural questions such as how dataset size, network depth, transfer learning, and high-disagreement examples affect model performance.

-By introducing MHIST, we hope to not only help facilitate the work of current histopathology imaging researchers, but also make histopathology image analysis more accessible to the general computer vision community.
-Our dataset is available at \url{https://bmirds.github.io/MHIST/}.
+By introducing MHIST, we hope to not only help facilitate the work of current histopathology imaging researchers, but also make the field more-accessible to the general community.
+Our dataset is available at \url{https://bmirds.github.io/MHIST}.